 These were examples of the decision-makers they wanted to capture.

-In Month 1 & 2 we identified 100’s of these amazing opportunities.
+In Months 1 & 2 we identified 100’s these amazing opportunities.
 Chief Digital Officer “John Doe” moved into Prospect A < 90 days ago.
 Check.
 Chief Information Officer “Jane Smith” moved into Prospect B < 90 days ago.
-Check.
-We thought this was a slam dunk.
+Check We thought this was a slam dunk.

 A few months into prospecting, their demand generation team noticed a pattern.
-These CXO’s had NEVER HEARD of our customer?!?
+These CXOs had NEVER HEARD of our customer?!?
 How could that be?
-These were the executives that even authorized the purchase of their platform.
+These were the executives who even authorized the purchase of their platform.
 The challenge was that the CX team was woefully “single-threaded”, meaning that had forged deep relationships with middle managers (like a Director of IT), but outside of that relationship, had few connections.
-As time went on in the account, the CDO, CIO, CISO, CMO would move onto other companies, not really having any connectivity to our customer.
+As time went on in the account, the CDO, CIO, CISO, and CMO would move on to other companies, not really having any connectivity to our customers.
 So when the past customer arrived at a new company, there was no brand attachment to our customer.

-Lesson learnt – the time you spend with customers today will pay massive dividends to your new business development team next year!
+Lesson learned – the time you spend with customers today will pay massive dividends to your new business development team next year!

 2023 has exposed the Sales Enablement Gap

-In the last few months we are seeing a heavy emphasis on skills development because we need more “yield per seller”.
+In the last few months, we have been seeing a heavy emphasis on skills development because we need more “yield per seller”.
 Why is this?
 It’s a waterfall effect:

-- As capital and sales opportunities dry up, Inbound Leadflow shrinks
+1. As capital and sales opportunities dry up, Inbound flow shrinks

-- The % of self-generated sales quota requirements (the burden placed on AE’s / CSM’s to “self-generate” increases to cover the delta/gap)
+2. The % of self-generated sales quota requirements (the burden placed on AE’s / CSMs to “self-generate” increases to cover the delta/gap)

-- Sales teams wake up to a reality.
-The AE’s / CSM’s – can’t, won’t, aren’t prospecting to cover this gap
+3. Sales teams wake up to reality.
+The AE’s / CSMs – can’t, won’t, and aren’t prospecting to cover this gap

 I’m going to write more about this as I see it transpire, but I’m going to call it now – 2023 to 2025 as the market is bearish, sales enablement will boomerang as a massive growth driver for the business.
 Great sales enablement teams and programs will be able to: